M-Adil-J/Sorting-Visualizer-/README.md

 Project Overview

 This project is a Java-based GUI application that visualizes the sorting process for different algorithms.
 It supports two modes:
-1. Single Algorithm Mode**: Visualizes one algorithm sorting an array.
+1. Single Algorithm Mode: Visualizes one algorithm sorting an array.
 2. Race Mode: Visualizes multiple algorithms sorting the same array side-by-side, simulating a "race."

 Features
-- Algorithms Supported**: Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort.
+- Algorithms Supported: Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort.
-- Array Options**:
+- Array Options:
   - User-defined array.
   - Randomly generated array with customizable size.
 - Leaderboard (Race Mode): Displays sorting times for each algorithm in order of completion.